 This handy chart gives you the approximate time popular fruits stay good after they are ripe, even once they are cut in half.
 Adhere to this chart, and you won’t have to worry about spoiled fruit in your kitchen.

 Kitchen blinds can be tricky to clean, especially when you just have to clean up all the dust cleaning the blinds created.
-To get the job done quickly and easily, wrap a pair of tongs in microfiber clothes and run those along the blinds.
+To get the job done quickly and easily, wrap a pair of tongs in microfiber cloths and run those along with the blinds.

-The microfiber will pick up most of the dust, and the tongs will let you easy get between the blinds and do both sides at once.
+The microfiber will pick up most of the dust, and the tongs will let you easily get between the blinds and do both sides at once.

 Cabinets are a pain to clean and keep looking good, but wood cabinets may be the worst of the bunch.
 In addition to just getting them clean, to have the wood look really good, it needs to be polished too.
 Murphy’s cleaner not only is great at cleaning wood it leaves a nice finish that keeps your wood looking good after.